tinohertlein/timesheet-wizard/doc/04_solution_strategy.md

 used for communication.
 Currently, there are two separate tasks, each of them being implemented as a Lambda function:

 - import-from-clockify
-- generate-excel
+- generate-exports

-To support my personal learning, I decided to implement each Lambda function with a different framework, I have not yet been working with. 'import-from-clockify' will be realized as [Micronaut application](https://micronaut.io/), ' generate-excel' as [Quarkus application](https://quarkus.io/).
+To support my personal learning, I decided to implement each Lambda function with a different framework, I have not yet been working with. 'import-from-clockify' will be realized as [Micronaut application](https://micronaut.io/), ' generate-exports' as [Quarkus application](https://quarkus.io/).
 As both frameworks support the generation of [GraalVM](https://www.graalvm.org/) native images, this will be tried out as well (**-> Quality goal #QG4**).

 Both Lambda functions neither will have dependencies on each other, nor will they share code in a common library or the